dosipod/SrWiki/Installing-and-Compiling.md

 ## Compiling from a fresh install of the Arduino IDE

+**Note:** Around October 2020, library version issues made it more difficult to compile with the Arduino IDE.
+Your best bet is to use VS Code with Platform IO.
+In the meantime, here's the old Arduino IDE instructions:

 1. Download and install the Arduino IDE from [arduino.cc](https://www.arduino.cc/en/Main/Software).
 Defaults are OK.
 1. Start the Arduino IDE and add ESP8266/ESP32 board support by going to "File | Preferences" ("Arduino | Preferences" for macOS (⌘,))
 1. In the "Additional Boards Manager URLs" section, copy these URL's and add: https://arduino.esp8266.com/stable/package_esp8266com_index.json for an ESP8266 and https://dl.espressif.com/dl/package_esp32_index.json for an ESP32.
 You can add both by separating them with a comma.